-The U.K. Modern Slavery Act of 2015 (the "Act") requires commercial organizations that supply goods or services in the U.K. and which have a total annual turnover above £36m to publish a slavery and human trafficking statement each financial year.
+The U.K. Modern Slavery Act of 2015 (the "Act") requires commercial organizations that supply goods or services in the U.K. and that have a total annual turnover above £36m to publish a slavery and human trafficking statement each financial year.
 This statement should disclose the steps the organization has taken to ensure there is no slavery or human trafficking in its supply chains or its own business.

-Gallup's effort is headed by the regulatory compliance officer (RCO) as a part of the overall Gallup Ethics and Compliance Program.
+Gallup's effort is headed by the Regulatory Compliance Officer (RCO) as a part of the overall Gallup Ethics and Compliance Program.
 The World Poll regional research directors work closely with the RCO as a part of the program.
 The CSR and Vendor Ethics policy is reported on and monitored by the Internal Audit Sub-Committee of Gallup's board of directors.

 CSR and Vendor Ethics Policy